slsdetectorgroup/slsDetectorPackage/docs/src/multidet.rst

 .. code-block:: bash

+    # Given that we have two detectors (my-det and my-det2) that we want to use,
+    # we can configure them with different indices.

-    # Configure detector with index 0
+    # Configure the first detector with index 0
     $ sls_detector_put hostname my-det

-    # Set number of frames for detector 0 to 19
+    # Set number of frames for detector 0 to 10
     $ sls_detector_put frames 10

+    #
-    # Configure detector with index 1 (notice the 1- before hostname)
+    #Configure the second detector with index 1 (notice the 1- before hostname)
     $ sls_detector_put 1-hostname my-det2